M4rcusBC/UWL-Campus-Safety/README.md

 For those interested in the non-technical aspects of this project, such as design, artwork, publicity/marketing, etc., don't be shy!
 I would love to work with anybody who's interested in making this dream a reality.

-To ensure compliance with UWL policy during the development process, our project will only use resources located at the [UWL Brand/Guides](https://www.uwlax.edu/brand/guides/).
+To ensure compliance with UWL policy during the development process, our project will only use resources located at the [UWL Brand/Guides](https://www.uwlax.edu/brand/guides/) page.
 Exceptions to this rule will be carried out on a case-by-case basis, approved by the proper campus authority.

 ## About the Developers